Skip to main content

 Academic dishonesty includes but is not limited to:

-• Fabrication - intentional and unauthorized falsification and/or invention of any information or citation in any academic exercise.
+• Fabrication: Falsification and/or invention of any information or citation in any academic exercise.

-• Plagiarism - knowingly representing the words or ideas of another as one's own work in any academic exercise.
-This includes submitting without citation, in whole or in part, prewritten term papers of another or the research of another, including but not limited to commercial vendors who sell or distribute such materials.
+• Plagiarism: Knowingly representing the words, ideas, art, and/or creative works of another, including generative AI tools, as one's own work in any academic exercise.
+This includes submitting without citation, in whole or in part, prewritten term papers, research, art, or other creative works by others, including but not limited to commercial vendors who sell or distribute such materials.

-• Facilitating dishonesty – knowingly helping or attempting to help another commit an act of academic dishonesty, including substituting for another in an examination, or allowing others to represent as their own one’s papers, reports, or academic works.
+• Facilitating dishonesty: Knowingly helping or attempting to help another commit an academic integrity infraction, including distributing course materials without permission, manipulating digital technologies with unauthorized course information, substituting for another in an examination, or allowing others to represent as their own one's papers, reports, or academic works.

 Navigation